zenlocator/javascript-api/README.md

 Otherwise, you can also watch for the global `window.zenlocator.map` object that is automatically created on your website.

+**NOTE:** It's important that your page actually includes the `<script />` tag and does not load the script asynchronously; otherwise, the callback might not be triggered.

 ## Methods

 The following methods are available on your widget objects (`window.zenlocator.map`, `window.zenlocator.directory`, etc) once the code has been initialized.
 Scroll down for more examples.